qilingframework/qiling/docs/SETUP.md

 Due to distribution restriction, Qiling Framework will not bundle Microsoft Windows DLL files and registry.
 Please copy respective DLLs and registry from Microsoft Windows System, usually found in C:\Windows\system32 and place them in $rootfs/dlls

-Reactos DLLs are in included.
+Reactos DLLs are included.
 As of now we are only able to make it work with the helloworld example.
 Example will be in examples/cachedlls_x8664_windows.py

 For 32bit Windows, please refer to [DLLX86.txt](https://github.com/qilingframework/qiling/blob/master/docs/DLLX86.txt) for Windows 32bit DLLs hashes and file version